What does customer care mean to you?

-You can offer onsite pickup or even go the extra mile—literally—and offer delivery.
-For example, a Pottery Studio can pack up ceramic products and paints for families to create their piece at home.
-Then, once they’ve finished painting their piece, customers can drop their items back off to be glazed and fired.
+You can offer onsite pickup or even go the extra mile—literally—and offer delivery if you can.
+For example, a Pottery Studio can pack up ceramic products and paints for families to create their projects at home.
+Then, once they finish painting their piece, customers can drop their items off at the facility to be glazed and fired.

 This is also a creative way to make your facility a part of “at-home” parties!
 Your FEC can still be a part of a birthday party or special event being hosted outside of your walls by offering activity or craft bags!

 Sometimes the best customer care is given after your guests leave your facility.
 Follow up with your party bookers after their event, especially ones that you know live close by and have the potential to become a regular customer should they have a great guest experience each time they visit.
 When you give them a call, ask them:

 Talk about how important it is for you to hear what your guests loved about their party/play day, as well as what areas can be improved.

 4. Invest in Your Guests and Your Community